sbaker7/whereabouts-bot/README.md

 # Getting started

 ## Installing
-I

 1. Begin by installing Node.js on your system.
 You can download Node.js [here](http://nodejs.org/).
 2. Install dependencies by running `npm install`
-4. Install God by running `gem install god'.
-5. Start the server by running `god -c whereabouts.god`
+3. Start the server by running `npm start`.

 ## Set up config variables